Trump vows U.S. will "win" fight against opioid crisis

 The president would have also been able to direct funds to equip police with Naloxone and provide the FBI, the Drug Enforcement Agency and other law enforcement agencies with more money to focus on the manufacturers and smugglers of dangerous drugs like fentanyl, which is a powerful painkiller that packs 25 to 50 times more punch than straight heroin, Sorensen said.

-With Trump at the briefing was First Lady Melania Trump, top adviser and son-in-law Jared Kushner, Health and Human Services Secretary Tom Price, and other White House officials.
+In addition to Price, the Trump briefing was attended by First Lady Melania Trump, top adviser and son-in-law Jared Kushner, Counselor to the President Kellyanne Conway, and other White House officials.

 Not present was Christie, who is on vacation in Italy.